JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ```
 {kotlin-runnable="true"}

-As demonstrated in the example above, when you have multiple `catch` blocks, it's important to order them from the most
-specific to the least specific exception, following a top-to-bottom order in your code.
-This ordering aligns with the program's execution flow.
 A general catch block handling `WithdrawalException`, catches all exceptions of its type, including specific ones like `InsufficientFundsException`,
 unless they are caught earlier by a more specific catch block.